jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 In traditional black boxing in object oriented programming an object had commands and each private member of that object was accessible inside that command.

-In the new computer language there are the following differences:
+In Encircle there are the following differences:

 - A command is not part of a specific object or class
 - A command and an object are basically the same thing